proseline/proseline-next/DESIGN.md

 On joining a project, a client generates a random **log key pair** for signing entries to the client's project log

-Clients wrap each entry to each project log in an **envelope**.
+Participants wrap each entry to each project log in an **envelope**.
 Each envelope includes:
 - a signature with the secret project write key
 - a signature with the secret log write key
 - the entry, encrypted with the project read key